hashicorp/terraform-provider-tfmigrate/docs/resources/stack_migration.md

 - `config_file_dir` (String) The directory path containing configuration files.
 Must be an absolute path.
 - `name` (String) The stack name.
 Must be unique within the organization and project, must be a non-VCS driven stack.
+- `terraform_config_dir` (String) The directory path containing the Terraform configuration files from which stack configurations are generated.
+Must be an absolute path.
+- `workspace_deployment_mapping` (Map of String) A map of workspace names to stack deployment names.
+This is used to map the workspaces to the stack deployments.
+The keys are the workspace names, and the values are the stack deployment names.

 ### Optional